hakanonal/mastermind/docs/journal.md

 #### 08.12.2020

 - This journal location is bugging me.
 I did not like to write in wiki pages interface.
 So I am looking places to keep this journal.
 I am trying a seperate file.
 Inpired from [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-readmes)
+    - Yes! this is definatelly better.
+- Now where were we?
+Today I want to work on this [card](https://github.com/hakanonal/mastermind/projects/1#card-50796206) create hostable environment for users to play this game.
+    - Curentlly I am intershipping in a software company.
+I am learning [vue](https://vuejs.org) framwork here.
+Maybe I can create a vue interface for the game.
+    - This reposotory is completed strutured for python environment.
+Should code it here or create another reposotry.
+    - I want to reuse the code that I have contructed here.
+However the game rues fairlly simple.
+Maybe I should completelly re-write in vue JS and only call the AI functionallty via API.
+        - When check the environment class, the whole environment is ment to be prepeared for AI to be trained.
+And it is designed as console app.
+When I check agent class, there is nothing to re-use there because it consists of training advancements where vue framework has nothing to do with that.
+        - On the other hand environment class has:
+            - code generation
+            - state struture (which is key element of both apps)
+            - isEnded method
+            - play method
+        - Maybe I can convert these into an  API that initiates a game and updates the stuture.
+That would be good baseline for the following future [card](https://github.com/hakanonal/mastermind/projects/1#card-50796246)
+        - I am considering to create seperate reposotory, becasue it will be easier to deploy to live.
+Ot is it?
+            - [This](https://blog.logrocket.com/build-deploy-vue-js-app-github-pages/) article is very helpful.
+It kinf of explains and also provides and automated node.js script file.
+But how the github pages work?
+I have very well understood how github pages are working.
+I hacve even created a test vue default project and deployed to [here](https://hakanonal.github.io/my-first-vue/dist/#/). the [repo](https://github.com/hakanonal/my-first-vue).
+To sum up:
+                - Create the vue.config.js file like [this](https://github.com/hakanonal/my-first-vue/blob/master/vue.config.js)
+                - dist folder should not be ignored by git.
+                - From github reposotory setting enable github pages for root.
+                - Wait for couple of minutes.-
+        - So I will be creating seperate reposottry.
+Ok frontend is done how about back-end.
+How should I deploy it?
+            - Flask seems pretty easy to use according to [this](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask) article.
+I can create an api.py that accesses the environment.
+Hmmm that would be evan interesting because by this way there would be only one instance of state and everybody would be able to play the same game.
+How interesting :)
+            - [This](https://towardsdatascience.com/the-right-way-to-build-an-api-with-python-cd08ab285f8f) article is a little bit more sophisticated.
+It combines the methods via class and declares the class as resource.
+So the class has to be iin aligened with API.
+[This](https://gist.github.com/jamescalam/0b309d275999f9df26fa063602753f73) is the full script.
+            - Maybe [this](https://palletsprojects.com/p/flask/) official pages should be read.
+Alright [this](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) page is a little bit more straightforward.
+    - Ok It is all set let's code.
+I will create api.py that creates the environment and exposes to the flask API.
+        - I neeeded to re arrange the validateUserInout method so that it can be exposed.
+It was specific to console app.

+- By the way this packaging system is not completed yet and it is bugging me since vscode continouslly lints errors even though the code is perfectlly working.
+I want to look this topic today also.